Mahmoud-16/Leon-template/README.md

 # Description

-This project was a training for me to get hands on CSS grid & Flex, JavaScript DOM & BOM
+This project was a training for me to get hands on CSS grid & Flex and JavaScript DOM & BOM